 (b) any conditions applicable to the practice by the registered health practitioner as a nurse practitioner.

+[Section 95 amended by No. 4 of 2018 s.
+31.]

 Subdivision 3 — Endorsement in relation to midwife practitioners

 96. Endorsement as midwife practitioner

-(1) The Nursing and Midwifery Board of Australia may endorse the registration of a registered health practitioner whose name is included in the Register of Midwives as being qualified to practise as a midwife practitioner if the practitioner —
+(1) The National Board for the midwifery profession may endorse the registration of a registered health practitioner whose name is included in the Register of Midwives as being qualified to practise as a midwife practitioner if the practitioner —

 (a) holds either of the following qualifications relevant to the endorsement —